 Have you thought of becoming an artist?
 Do you know what it takes to become one?

-What kind of tools and equipment that is required?
+What kind of tools and equipment that are required?
 What’s the cost of investing drawing tools?
 How much time is needed to practice?

 I really admire people who can draw.
 I always think they are talented and creative people.